Referencing glossary

 URL

-A URL (uniform resource locator) is the address used to locate a resource on the internet, such as a webpage or online document.
+A URL (uniform resource locator) is the address used to locate a resource on the internet, such as a web page or online document.
 A URL tells a browser where to find content and how to retrieve it (for example, https://www.thrix.ai).
 In academic references, URLs are often used to cite webpages, online reports, and other digital sources that don’t have a DOI or other persistent identifier.
 Unlike DOIs, URLs can change over time, so style guides often recommend including accessed dates or using DOIs when available.

 volume